isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

 ## STMP for email notifications

-If you would like to send emails, Kudos Boards docker requires details of a forwarding SMTP server in your environment (or other email provider sich as sendgrid)
+If you would like to send emails, Huddo Boards docker requires details of a forwarding SMTP server in your environment (or other email provider sich as sendgrid)

 ---